zephyrproject-rtos/zephyr/samples/sensor/mcux_acmp/README.rst

 This sample show how to use the NXP MCUX Analog Comparator (ACMP) driver.
 The sample supports the :ref:`twr_ke18f`, :ref:`mimxrt1170_evk`.

-The input voltage for the the negative input of the analog comparator is provided by the ACMP Digital-to-Analog Converter (DAC).
+The input voltage for the negative input of the analog comparator is provided by the ACMP Digital-to-Analog Converter (DAC).
 The input voltage for the positive input can be adjusted by turning the on-board potentiometer for :ref:`twr_ke18f` board, for :ref:`mimxrt1170_evk` the voltage signal is